AwalaApp/specs/rs002-pki.md

 1. (Optional) Endpoint A's _signature-only certificate_.
 A certificate that MUST only be used to issue PDAs.
 1. Endpoint A's certificate, issued by its [gateway](#gateway-certificate).

-Gateways MUST refuse PDAs whose issuing endpoint's _Common Name_ does not match the recipient of the parcel.
+Gateways MUST refuse PDAs whose issuing endpoint's _Common Name_ does not match that of the recipient of the parcel.

 #### Rate Limiting Extension